khoi-nguyen/notes/05/index_laws.md

 # Multiplying Indices

-::: Exercise
-Simplify the following indices:
+::: {.Exercise t="Simplify the following indices:"}
 #) `mult('a^4', 'a^7', a=3)`
 #) `mult('a^2', 'a^6', a=2)`
 #) `mult('a^5', 'a^3', a=6)`